apptentive/apptentive-android/README.md

 #Get the Apptentive Source
 All of our client code is open source, and [available here on github](https://github.com/apptentive/apptentive-android).
 We believe in "Your App, Your Code".
 Our code can be accessed in two ways:

-* Download the latest tagged release (v0.6.1) as a [.zip](https://github.com/apptentive/apptentive-android/zipball/v0.6.1) or [.tar.gz](https://github.com/apptentive/apptentive-android/tarball/v0.6.1).
+* Download the latest tagged release [here](https://github.com/apptentive/apptentive-android/tags).
 * Clone our SDK using git: ``git clone https://github.com/apptentive/apptentive-android.git``

 #Add Apptentive to Your Project